 If at the end of the approved leave period the employee is unable to return to work and complete the essential functions of his or her job, or another job for which the employee is qualified, the Human Resource Department will work with the employee and the employee's medical provider regarding reasonable accommodation options, including the use of long-term disability benefits.
-After all reasonable accommodation options are exhausted, the employee's employee's employeet's employee.
+After all reasonable accommodation options are exhausted, the employee's employment will be terminated.